-In what I saw as true savage manner my relatives would proceed to bang and crack the heads open sucking the marrow from the bones.
+In what I saw as a true savage manner, my relatives would proceed to bang and crack the heads open.

 I will however eat the stuffed chicken, it is a wonderful dish where you get tons of flavors and textures.

 You get the crispy skin, the soft chicken meat, the moist rice, the rich flavor of the ground lamb, and the crunch of the pine nuts.